PRC-Data-Challenge-2024/team_youthful_xerox/README.md

 * Climb & takeoff segmentation:
   This method focuses on extracting statistics from the takeoff and climb phases.
 In the literature, many papers confirm that the Take-Off Weight (TOW) is strongly related to the vertical rate and speed of the aircraft during the early stages of flight.
 Therefore, we focused on segmenting this particular phase using a handcrafted method that considers various types of noise that may occur in the data, as well as occasional missing chunks in some trajectory data.
+  The pipeline uses [ploars](https://docs.pola.rs/) optimized for speed and memory efficiency, particularly with large datasets.
+Polars supports lazy evaluation and parallelized operations, allowing for faster data manipulation and transformation.
   ### Usage
   Run the script using:
   ```bash